* Markets await U.S. trade tariff deadline this week

 * Yuan likely to consolidate at current level - trader

 By Winni Zhou and John Ruwitch

-SHANGHAI, July 4 (Reuters) - China's yuan rose sharply against the dollar on Wednesday, a day after the central bank assured markets it would keep the currency stable amid heightened worries about trade frictions, although stocks fell.
+SHANGHAI, July 4 (Reuters) - China's yuan rose sharply against the dollar on Wednesday, a day after the central bank assured markets it would keep the currency stable amid heightened worries about trade frictions, although stocks remained under pressure.

 Chinese currency and equity markets have been volatile ahead of July 6, when U.S. tariffs on $34 billion worth of Chinese goods are set to kick in.
 Beijing has said it would retaliate with tariffs on U.S. products.

 The yuan had its worst month on record in June, losing about 3.3 percent of its value against the greenback, and the slide continued on Monday, the first trading day of July.

 On Tuesday, though, it rebounded after the remarks from People's Bank of China Governor Yi Gang and continued to ride the updraft on Wednesday, putting the yuan on track for its first two-day winning streak since the middle of June and best day since late March.